LukeShead/Project-and-Diss/README.md

 Conduct experiements with different students.

-Robot able to recognise signs of unhealthy wellbeing
+Robot able to recognise signs of unhealthy wellbeing.

 Robot able to offer support and directions for professional help.